Pachuca Thrash Union, Crew Into CONCACAF Champions Cup Quarters - UrduPoint

 Pachuca Thrash Union, Crew Into CONCACAF Champions Cup Quarters

-Los Angeles, (APP - UrduPoint / Pakistan Point News - 13th Mar, 2024) Salomon Rondon scored a hat-trick as Mexican side Pachuca thrashed the Philadelphia Union 6-0 to book their place in the quarter-finals of the CONCACAF Champions Cup.
+Los Angeles, (APP - UrduPoint / Pakistan Point News - 13th Mar, 2024) Salomon Rondon scored a hat-trick as Mexican side Pachuca thrashed the Philadelphia Union 6-0 to surge into the quarter-finals of the CONCACAF Champions Cup.

 After a goalless first leg in Philadelphia last week, Pachuca tore into the Major League Soccer outfit in Tuesday's return in Mexico.